fabinader/open_ran_datacenter_placement/Campaigns/README.md

           * 3/1/3
           * 4/1/2
           * 5/1/2
-   3. Parameters used in the campaign
+   3. Parameters used in the campaign;
       * These are the parameters that vary in the campaign.
 Specify which parameter(s) will make up the curve(s) in the graph and which one (ONLY 1) will be on the X-axis of the graphs.
       ```
       campaignLines: